Soneso/as-soroban-sdk/README.md

 - User Defined Types
 - Testing

-Testing must be currently done with the soroban-cli.
-As a helping feature one can use logging to generate outputs during the execution of the contract in the sandbox (soroban-cli).
+As helping features for testing one can use logging to generate outputs during the execution of the contract in the sandbox (only sandbox - soroban-cli).
+The SDK also provided the possibility to publish events.

 ### Value Conversions

 When calling a contract function the host will only pass ```u64``` raw values.
 The raw values can encode different types of values (e.g. ```i32```, ```u32```, ```symbol```, ```bitset```, etc.) or ```object handles```.
 Please read more details about them in [CAP-46](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0046.md#host-value-type).

-The SDK can be used to encode and decode this values.
+The SDK can encode and decode this values.

 A 64-bit value encoding a bit-packed disjoint union between several different types (numbers, booleans, symbols, object handles, etc.)